nhost/nhost/README.md

 Nhost's goal is to provide the **most productive developer experience to build apps**.
 We use the most popular and powerful technologies and make them easy to use with zero vendor lock-in.

-We also provide a **full workflow**.
-This means there's a full workflow from local development, to staging (coming soon), to production.
-Every detail is made to make developers as efficient as possible.
+We also provide a **workflow** from your local development, to staging (coming soon), and finally to production.
+We try to make your life as a developer as efficient as possible.

-A Nhost backend includes PostgreSQL, GraphQL, Hasura, Authentication, Storage, and Serverless Functions.
+A Nhost backend includes a PostgreSQL database, a GraphQL API (with Hasura), Authentication, Storage, and Serverless Functions.

 ## Getting started

-Create a Nhost project for free and get your backend in 45 seconds.
+Create a Nhost project for free and get your backend in less than a minute.

 [Start your Nhost project &rarr;](https://console.nhost.io)